The world’s first, ‘Fusion Energy Café’

 Upskilling and Inspiring the Local Community:

 This community-focused initiative will support students studying Apprenticeships, H.E. or Return-to-Work programmes of study at The Bridge.
-It’s aim is to help with the levelling-up agenda providing local people with the skills, knowledge and aspirations that could see them forge a career in the wider fusion energy sector.
+Its aim is to support local people by providing the skills, knowledge, and aspirations needed to pursue careers in the growing fusion energy sector, contributing to regional growth and inclusive opportunity.

-The Fusion Energy Café’s aim is to actively engage the Worksop and Nottinghamshire local communities in fusion energy and technical training, particularly as West Burton, Nottinghamshire, has been designated as the site for the prototype fusion powerplant.
+The Fusion Energy Café aims to actively engage the Worksop and wider Nottinghamshire communities in fusion energy and technical training, especially as nearby West Burton has been selected as the site for the UK’s prototype fusion powerplant.
+With funding from North Notts BID, the café also offers a community-focused element, providing training opportunities in hospitality and customer service to help local people build valuable skills.

 About the café